sara-nl/singularity-course/singularity_install_windows.md

 **Installation steps for Singularity version 2.4 on Windows**

+1. Install Git for Windows, from: https://gitforwindows.org/

+*Please note that for Git you need to chose the correct version of the .exe file that suits your specific laptop.
+On the linked webpage select Git-<version>-<XX-bit>.exe, where XX-bit is either 32-bit or 64-bit.
+To determine the correct .exe file you may for Windows 10 use; Tap or click PC and devices, and then tap or click PC info.
+Look under Windows for the version and edition of Windows that your PC is running.
+Look under PC for System type to see if you're running a 32-bit or 64-bit version of Windows.*

-1. Download VirtualBox (here version 5.2.22), for Windows hosts, from: https://www.virtualbox.org/wiki/Downloads
+2. Download VirtualBox (here version 5.2.22), for Windows hosts, from: https://www.virtualbox.org/wiki/Downloads

-2. Run the .exe file (e.g. VirtualBox-5.2.22-126460-Win.exe) to install VirtualBox
+3. Run the .exe file (e.g. VirtualBox-5.2.22-126460-Win.exe) to install VirtualBox

-3. ...
+4. ...